alibaba/GraphScope/docs/interactive_engine/tutorial_ldbc_gremlin.md

 - `{person1: v[216172782113784279], person2: v[216172782113784171], university: v[144115188075858884]}`
 - `{person1: v[216172782113784171], person2: v[216172782113784279], university: v[144115188075858884]}`

-There are totally 6 matched instances(compared with 3 subgraphs) because changing the position of `person1` and `person2` leads to a new matched instance.
+There are a total of 6 matched instances (compared to 3 subgraphs) because changing the position of `person1` and `person2` leads to a new matched instance.

-As shown at the very beginning of this section, you can write regular gremlin sentence to conduct the pattern matching.
+As shown at the beginning of this section, you can write a regular Gremlin query to conduct pattern matching.
 However, it has two shortcomings:

-1. The query sentence is complex: you write such a long query sentence for this simple triangle pattern, what about the pattern is more complicated like square, butterfly or cliques?
+1. The query sentence is complex.
+If you write such a long query sentence for this simple triangle pattern, what about more complicated patterns like squares, butterflies, or cliques?
-2. There's almost no optimization: the speed of the patter matching largely depends on how you write the query sentence.
+2. There's almost no optimization.
+The speed of pattern matching largely depends on how you write the query sentence.

-To solve the two problems, GIE supports `match(...)` step in gremlin, which is specifically designed for pattern matching.
+To solve these two problems, GIE supports the `match(...)` step in Gremlin, which is specifically designed for pattern matching.

-The `match()`-step provides a more declarative form of graph querying based on the notion of pattern matching:
+The `match()` step provides a more declarative form of graph querying based on the notion of pattern matching:

-- Every `match()`-step is a collection of `sentences`, and every `sentence` is a regular gremlin traverser sentence but starts and ends with given tags.
+- Every `match()` step is a collection of `sentences`, and every `sentence` is a regular Gremlin traverser sentence but starts and ends with given tags.
-- Then GIE use the underlying MatchAnalyticsAlgorithm to connect all the `sentences` together to form a pattern structure based on those start and end tags.
+- Then, GIE uses the underlying MatchAnalyticsAlgorithm to connect all the `sentences` together to form a pattern structure based on those start and end tags.
-- Finally, GIE applies its MatchOptimizationAlgorithm to generate an optimized matching strategy of the formed pattern and conduct the pattern matching.
+- Finally, GIE applies its MatchOptimizationAlgorithm to generate an optimized matching strategy for the formed pattern and conduct the pattern matching.

-Therefore, it is much more efficient to solve pattern matching problems by gremlin's built-in `match()` step.
+Therefore, it is much more efficient to solve pattern matching problems using Gremlin's built-in `match()` step.

-As for pattern shown at the very beginning of this section: two person know each other and study at the same university, you can write in GIE with `match()` step as:
+As for the pattern shown at the beginning of this section (two persons who know each other and study at the same university), you can write the following code in GIE using the `match()` step:

 ```python
 # Person1 and 2 know each other and study at the same university